 Make four 6 1/2-inch (unfinished) Autograph Star blocks; press with spray starch if you like, and see you next month for more instructions!

-If you are missing a page, or need further copies of any of the instructions posted to date, click on the Benjamin Franklin Mystery Quilt button under DON'T MISS A STEP to find what you need.
-If you have a question or need further assistance, please contact Erik HOMEMADE(R).
+If you are missing a page, or need further copie of any of the instructions posted to date, click on the Benjamin Franklin Mystery Quilt button under DON'T MISS A STEP to find what you need.
+If you have a question, or need further assistance, please contact Erik HOMEMADE(R).